 FAQs

-Today, the price of 1 kg of onion in Nashik ranges from around ₹ 20 to 23, which is based on diversity and mandi space.
+Today, the price of 1 kg of onion in Nashik ranges from around ₹25 to ₹30, which is based on diversity and mandi space.

 Reversing the current wholesale market prices, the Lasalgaon onion market rate today is around ₹ 13.7 per kg.

-Depending on the recent market data, the rate of Pimplegaon onion is about ₹ 14 to ₹ 21 per kg depending on quality and variety.
+Depending on the recent market data, the rate of Pimplegaon onion is about ₹ 14 to ₹ 21 per kg, depending on quality and variety.

 Based on recent market transactions, the Pimpalgaon onion market rate today is approximately ₹21 per kg.